A WEEKLY podcast FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

 In short, no. Sorry!
 Let’s Talk About Mental Health is intended to provide general information and education about mental health and wellbeing; it is not intended as a substitute for professional treatment and its author does not provide treatment or individual guidance, advice or counselling.

-As much I would love to be able to help each and every person who asks for help with their mental illness, I am not a qualified medical professional (I would need another couple of years of study on top of what I’ve already done to do that!) and therefore I am not licensed to treat you.
+As much I would love to be able to help each and every person who asks, I am not a qualified medical professional (I would need another couple of years of study on top of what I’ve already done to do that!) and therefore I cannot effectively treat you.
 What I can do, however, is share practical advice (based on my personal experiences with depression and anxiety), combined with the knowledge I have gained from my recent/current professional studies in the field which will help you to manage your mental health and wellbeing on a day-to-day basis – think of Let’s Talk About Mental Health as one more tool in your wellbeing toolbox.

 And seriously, if you’re worried about your mental health then go and see someone ASAP because these things can escalate very quickly – I went from stressed to suicidal in the space of just two weeks, so I know what I’m talking about.
 Your mental health is too important to WebMD this stuff, people!
 Go to the Resources tab for a list of resources in most English-speaking countries.

 Thanks for stopping by and let’s keep talking about mental health – because the more we talk about it, the easier it gets.